Generalized Rindler Wedge and Holographic Observer Concordance: of GRW

 We will refer to this inequality as the nesting rule (terminology borrowed from \cite{Bousso:2022hlz}).
-If concave regions could also have well-defined EE proportional to their surface area, this nesting rule would be violated and this further confirms the important role of Rindler-convexity in the physical consistency of the system.
+If concave regions could also have well-defined entanglement entropy proportional to their surface area, this nesting rule would be violated and this further confirms the important role of Rindler-convexity in the physical consistency of the system.

+{It's noteworthy that when a matter field is introduced, by applying the generalized second law for causal horizons \cite{Wall_2013} and the Bousso bound \cite{Bousso:1999cb} instead of Raychaudhuri's equation, one can derive the following nesting rule:}